petabyt/rk/docs/rk3588/boot.md

 Powering on a power domain is fairly well documented in the TRM.

 Other hardware such as GIC, UART, and other essentials belong to the ALIVE power domain.
-It is powered up on with a reset, and cannot be powered off.
+It is powered up on reset, and cannot be powered off.